 4. Kidney infection or kidney disease

 Polyuria doesn’t always indicate issues with the bladder.
 Sometimes, bacteria from the urinary tract migrate to the kidneys.
-Pyelonephritis, or kidney inflammation, is more common in puppies and senior dogs, but can occur at any time, and left untreated may lead to kidney failure.
-Excessive thirst and urination are signs to watch out for
+Pyelonephritis, or kidney inflammation, is more common in puppies and senior dogs but can occur at any time, and left untreated may lead to kidney failure.
+Watch out for excessive thirst and urination.

 5. Hormonal imbalance